Sanjana7ramola/SQL-credit_card_transactions-analysisn/README.md

 This project analyzes credit card spending habits in India using a dataset from [Kaggle](https://www.kaggle.com/datasets/thedevastator/analyzing-credit-card-spending-habits-in-india).
 ### Prerequisites

-- SQL server management studio
+- Download and Install SQL Server Management Studio (SSMS) from  [official SSMS download page](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).
 ## Dataset

 The dataset is available in the `data` folder and is provided as an Excel file: